 Exceptional football playing speed -- can flat out fly and take the top off a defense.
 Has world-class track speed.
 Extends outside his frame and plucks the ball.
 Outstanding body control and agility.
 Tracks the ball well over his shoulder and is a natural hands-catcher who can make an average quarterback look good.
 Consistently turns 2-yard gains into 15-yard chunks -- possesses big-time playmaking ability and is very effective creating in the open field on bubble screens and quick-hitting short/lateral tosses.
 Superb run-after-the-catch ability.
 Good burst out of his cuts to separate.
 Has game-breaking return ability and is a threat to score every time he touches the ball.
 Has a strong support structure (mother moved to Clemson following Wakins' 2012 drug arrest and he has steered clear of any trouble).
+Will be a 21-year-old rookie.

 Production results heavily from a gimmicky offense.
 Routes could use some more polish.
 Does not consistently work the middle of the field.
 Could improve field awareness.
 Is still immature and could require some time to acclimate to an NFL playbook.
 Could stand to improve ball security and do a better job fielding punts.